MorphometricsGroup/EasyDCP/docs/2_EasyDCP_Analysis.md

 - Folder containing .ply point cloud files output by previous step, EasyDCP_Creation
 - training data created in previous step "(a) Setup"

-Control EasyDCP via API using python script in your python 3.7 environment as described in Installation documentation (heading.md).
-Several .py files are provided in /example/ as examples of simple scripts to control EasyDCP.
-See documentation (api.md) for details on controlling EasyDCP via python.
+Control EasyDCP_Analysis via API using python script in your python 3.7 environment as described in Installation documentation (heading.md).
+Several .py files are provided in `/example/` as example scripts to control EasyDCP. ~~See documentation (api.md) for details on controlling EasyDCP via python.~~ Most users should be able to run `analysis.py` with very little modification.

+Key EasyDCP functions:

+`easydcp.Classifier()` - Run classification function using training data `easydcp.Plot()` - Create a `Plot` object using input .ply file.
+`easydcp.Plot.remove_noise()` - Filter out noise points on `Plot` object.
+`easydcp.Plot.dbscan_segment()` - Run segmentation using `DBSCAN` algorithm.
+`easydcp.Plot.kmeans_split()` - Separate plant point clouds and noise point clouds by point number.
+`easydcp.Plot.rank_split()` - Alternative to `kmeans_split`.
+Discard noise point clouds by passing known plant number as a parameter.
+`easydcp.Plot.sort_order()`- Sort Plant ID in order of increasing x-axis of plant center.
+Needed when using `dbscan_segment` or `kmeans_split`.
+`easydcp.Plot.xaxis_segment()` - Alternative to `dbscan_segment`.
+Segment the `Plot` object into plants by passing the number of segments (plants) as a parameter.
+This function assumes plants are of approximately equal size and evenly spaced.
+`easydcp.Plot.get_traits()` - Calculate traits for all segments (plants) within the `Plot` object.

-Configure EasyDCP before launching:
+Configure EasyDCP_Analysis before launching:

 - Ensure your .py script points to correct training data and point cloud folder. *Ensure `container_ht` is correctly set.*